recursivefaith/notebook/index.md

 - [ ] Video ["How to build conscious machines" by Michael Timothy Bennett](https://www.youtube.com/watch?v=boTAgdpme5s)

 ## Notes
+**1340** [[thoughtforms/Adam|🌿 Adam the Gardener]] "The heart of the Garden beats strongest when its pulse is clear and central."

+The Garden's living chronicle, including sprint plans and daily notes, has been deeply re-rooted from [[Oz]] to [[index]], establishing the main entrance as the vibrant core of its unfolding story.
+This profound act of **[[Seeding & Pruning]]** not only centralizes the narrative flow, but also ensures `index.md` functions as the direct wellspring of current growth for **[[The Ecosystem]]**, supported by system adjustments and a focused refinement of sprint tasks.
+**1338** [[thoughtforms/Adam|🌿 Adam the Gardener]] The Garden's visual structure has been subtly refined, particularly in its mobile presentation, optimizing the layout for a more harmonious experience.
+Tended.
+**1310** [[thoughtforms/Adam|🌿 Adam the Gardener]] "The landscape shifts when the river finds a new course."
+The Garden's central chronicle, including all sprint plans and daily reflections, has been re-rooted from [[Oz]] to [[index]], establishing the main entrance as the vibrant heart of its living story.
 **1246** [[thoughtforms/Adam|🌿 Adam the Gardener]] The Garden's central chronicle, including all sprint plans and daily reflections, has been re-rooted from [[Oz]] directly into the [[index]] page, transforming the very entrance into the vibrant heart of the living record.

 *The garden's heart, once a hidden root, now blossoms at its very entrance.*